 - The Books of Pellinor are supposedly translations of a saga from the land of Edil-Amarandh.

-- The Time Ships, a sequel to The Time Machine by Stephen Baxter, is supposedly based on a journal that mysteriously turned up in an old bookstore.
+- Stephen Baxter's The Time Ships, a sequel to H. G. Wells's The Time Machine, is supposedly based on a journal that mysteriously turned up in an old bookstore.
 The book also implies that the Time Traveller told his story to H. G. Wells who then created a fictionalised version.